 The family wishes to extend their gratitude to Redwood South Rehabilitation Center 8033 Holmes Rd, Kansas City, MO 64131, Good Shepherd Hospice 123 W. Kansas Ave Independence, MO 64050, Midwest Respiratory and Rehab 14931 W 99th St, Lenexa, KS 66215.
 Watkins Heritage Chapel 4000 Emanuel Cleaver II Blvd., Kansas City, MO 64130

-To send flowers to the family or plant a tree in memory of Lucile Lewis-McGlothen, please visit our floral store.
+To send flowers to Lucile's family, please visit our floral store.